getwithashish/Converse2.0/README.md

         </section>
         <section>
             <h2>Implementation Details</h2>
             <p>The application is implemented using Python and ReactJS for the user interface.
 It leverages Google Generative AI (Gemini) for generating responses to user questions.
-PDF processing is handled using PyPDF2, and natural language processing tasks are performed using LangChain.</p>
+Database processing is handled using psycopg2, and natural language processing tasks are performed using LangChain.</p>
         </section>
         <section>
             <h2>Future Improvements</h2>
             <p>Potential areas for improvement include:</p>
             <ul>
                 <li>Enhancing the chatbot's response accuracy and understanding of user queries.</li>
-                <li>Improving the efficiency of PDF processing and text extraction.</li>
+                <li>Improving the efficiency of Database processing and data extraction.</li>
                 <li>Adding support for more advanced natural language processing tasks.</li>
                 <li>Enhancing the user interface for better usability and user experience.</li>
-                <li>Optimizing performance and scalability for handling large PDF files and concurrent users.</li>
+                <li>Optimizing performance and scalability for handling large Database.</li>
             </ul>
         </section>
     </content>